 Copper is a vacuum compatible material with excellent electrical and thermal conductivity properties.
-Copper is used in many high-vacuum and high-temperature applications as well as in virtually all ion beam and electron beam devices such as linear accelerators, x-ray tubes and traveling wave tubes.
-Copper is one of the most commonly brazed metals our customers purchase from our Brazing Services here at Altair Technologies.
-While we do perform vacuum brazing of copper, we primarily use Hydrogen brazing because it is arguably the best process for bonding metals and ceramics regardless of the application.
+It is used in many UHV, high-vacuum, and high-temperature applications as well as in virtually all RF power, ion beam, and electron beam devices such as linear accelerators, x-ray tubes and traveling wave tubes.
+It is also one of the most commonly brazed metals our customers purchase from our Brazing Services here at Altair Technologies.
+While we do perform vacuum brazing with a variety of braze alloys, we primarily use Hydrogen brazing because it is arguably the best process for bonding metals and ceramics regardless of the application.

 The chart below shows the temperature and/or dew point where the native oxides for various metals can be reduced.
 FYI, dew points below -60 C are not achievable.

 Braze-Joint Strength & Requirements